remoteit/code_samples/cli/upgrade/README.md

 ## Supported versions

-Legacy versions supported by this script are:
+Legacy versions of Remote.It CLI supported by this script are:

 v1.4.x, v1.5.x, v1.6.x, v1.7.x, v1.8.x, v2.0.x